apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Missouri student Riley Strain missing in Nashville: What to know**
+**Stock market today: US stocks march higher after CPI surprise**

-You can read more about it [here](https://www.tennessean.com/story/news/local/2024/03/12/missouri-student-riley-strain-missing-in-nashville-what-to-know/72941128007/).
+You can read more about it [here](https://finance.yahoo.com/news/stock-market-today-us-stocks-march-higher-after-cpi-surprise-133436610.html).

 ## Requirements
 - Python 3.8